SOLAR + STORAGE IN CALIFORNIA

 Job creation during construction and operation

-Gray plant sprouting with two leaves outlined in gradient colors.
+Gray plant icon with two leaves outlined in gradient colors.

 Local economic stimulus during construction